Diffusion-Based Impedance Learning for Contact-Rich Manipulation Tasks: Diffusion-Based Impedance Learning

-\subsection{Diffusion Model for reconstruction of sZFT}
+\subsection{Diffusion Model for Reconstruction of sZFT}

-From the perspective of diffusion, the displacement $\Delta \bm{x}$ can be interpreted as noise corrupting the equilibrium pose $(\bm{p}_0,\mathbf q_0)$.
+From the perspective of diffusion, the displacement $\Delta \bm{x}$ can be interpreted as noise corrupting the equilibrium pose $(\bm{p}_0,\bm{Q}_0)$.
 The role of the Diffusion Model is to reconstruct the equilibrium pose by iteratively removing this noise.
-During training, the model learns to predict the difference between the observed pose $(\bm{p},\mathbf q)$ and the ground truth equilibrium pose, guided by the measured external wrench $\bm{F}_{\text{ext}}$ (Figure~\ref{fig:sZFT_diffusion}).
-At inference, the model denoises $\Delta \bm{x}$ and outputs the reconstructed sZFT $(\hat{\bm{p}}_0, \hat{\mathbf q}_0)$.
+During training, the model learns to predict the difference between the observed pose $(\bm{p},\bm{Q})$ and the ground truth equilibrium pose, guided by the measured external wrench $\bm{F}_{\text{ext}}$ (Figure~\ref{fig:sZFT_diffusion}).
+At inference, the model denoises $\Delta \bm{x}$ and outputs the reconstructed sZFT $(\hat{\bm{p}}_0, \hat{\bm{Q}}_0)$.

+Throughout this paper, all quantities denoted by a hat $(\,\hat{\cdot}\,)$ are predictions of the Diffusion Model and correspond to the sZFT.

-It is important to distinguish between ZFT $(\bm{p}_0, \mathbf q_0)$ and sZFT $(\hat{\bm{p}}_0, \hat{\mathbf q}_0)$ in our formulation.
-The ZFT is the nominal Zero-Force Trajectory: a programmed equilibrium motion that remains unchanged in execution and can be generated by frame-based programming, imitation learning (for free-space motion \cite{schaal1999imitation, ijspeert2013dynamical}, with possible post-processing for contact tasks \cite{nah2023, nah2024modularity}), or telemanipulation \cite{Chi2024}.
-For deployment in the experiments of this paper, free-space trajectories were generated programmatically by chaining waypoints with minimum-jerk and \emph{Spherical Linear Interpolation} (SLERP) \cite{Shoemake1985}, without any contact feedback.
-The code for ZFT generation is available on GitHub\footnote{\url{https://github.com/StrokeAIRobotics/DiffusionBasedImpedanceLearning}}.
+It is important to distinguish between ZFT $(\bm{p}_0, \bm{Q}_0)$ and sZFT $(\hat{\bm{p}}_0, \hat{\bm{Q}}_0)$ in our formulation.
+The ZFT is the nominal Zero-Force Trajectory: a programmed nominal trajectory that remains unchanged in execution and can be generated by frame-based programming, imitation learning (for free-space motion \cite{schaal1999imitation, ijspeert2013dynamical}, with possible post-processing for contact tasks \cite{nah2023, nah2024modularity}), or teleoperation \cite{Chi2024}.
+For deployment in the experiments of this paper, ZFTs were generated programmatically by chaining waypoints with minimum-jerk and \emph{Spherical Linear Interpolation} (SLERP) \cite{Shoemake1985}.
+A video of the demonstrations is available on the project website\footnote{\url{https://diffusion-imp-anon.GitHub.io/DiffusionBasedImpedanceLearning/}} and the code for ZFT generation is available on GitHub\footnote{\url{https://GitHub.com/diffusion-imp-anon/DiffusionBasedImpedanceLearning/tree/main/Deployment/TrajectoryGeneration}}.

-The sZFT, in contrast, is not programmed.
-It is reconstructed by the Diffusion Model from the observed pose and external wrench and serves exclusively as input to stiffness estimation.
-Thus, while the ZFT prescribes the nominal equilibrium motion in the absence of contact, the sZFT provides a denoised, contact-consistent equilibrium estimate for real-time impedance adaptation.
-The controller continues to track the ZFT as the nominal reference, incorporating the sZFT implicitly through stiffness modulation (Figure~\ref{fig:impedance_denoising_summary}).
+The sZFT, on the other hand, provides a denoised, contact-consistent equilibrium estimate.
+It forms the basis for updating stiffness and damping (Section~\ref{subsec:EnergyStiffnessEst}), enabling the robot to preserve the intended interactive behavior even for unknown contact with the environment.
+During deployment, the controller continues to track the ZFT as the nominal reference and incorporates stiffness modulation implicitly through the change of the reconstructed sZFT.